DoodlingAWorld/Quiz-Learning-Management-System/README.md

 ## Program Description

 The LMSQuizClient begins by first creating a connection with LMSQuizServer before displaying the loginGUI.
 Once the user successfully logs in, depending on their user type they are greeted with varying frames.
-Since this program is no longer sequentially run, multiple users can connect to the server, which uses a while loop and ArrayList of LMSQuizServer objects to continuously accept new connections.
+Since this program is not sequential, multiple local users can connect to the server, which uses a while loop and ArrayList of LMSQuizServer objects to continuously accept new connections.
 Since all file reading and writing is concurrent, information is continuously being updated whenever a user switches to a new frame.
 This removes the need for a refresh button.

-## Submission Role amongst our Team:

-Archit Sahu wrote this readMe.
-Sergio Alvarez wrote the Project Report.
-Jakob Wachter wrote the Tests.